 Michael Lobban has pointed out: "Brougham married on 1 April 1819.
 Always slightly uncomfortable in the company of women, he had had occasional affairs, as in 1816, when he had a liaison in Geneva with Caroline Lamb, wife of George Lamb.
 In 1818 he courted (and was rejected by) Georgiana Pigou, and soon afterwards married a widow, Mary Ann Spalding, daughter of Thomas Eden of Wimbledon and niece of Lord Auckland.
 She brought with her two children, a house in Mayfair, and an annual income of £1500, but little intellectual stimulation.
 None of Brougham's friends was told of the marriage, which took place at Coldstream, until well after the event.
 There was some talk that his marriage was the consequence of an indiscretion, and a daughter (who died in infancy) was born in November.
 Brougham's wife remained a sickly and nervous woman, particularly after the birth of their second daughter, Eleanor Louise, in October 1822.
 Brougham continued, after his marriage, to have affairs, beginning a liaison with Harriette Wilson, who blackmailed him throughout the late 1820s and early 1830s.
 He paid up, rather than risk public embarrassment."

 Brougham was actively involved in educational reform.
+In a debate in the House of Commons on 29th January, 1828: "Education makes a people easy to lead, but difficult to drive; easy to govern but impossible to enslave."
 He supported the Ragged Schools Union and Mechanics Institutes.
 In 1826 he joined forces with Charles Knight to establish the Society for the Diffusion of Useful Knowledge, an organisation that published cheap and accessible works on both scientific and artistic subjects.
 Brougham's ideas on state-funded education were unpopular and the education bills that he introduced to Parliament in 1820, 1835, 1837, 1838 and 1839 were all defeated.

 Brougham continued to campaign against slavery.
 On 5th March 1828, Brougham argued in the House of Commons: "The progress of the colonies is so slow as to be imperceptible to all human eyes save their own.
 They are standing still instead of advancing towards the goal at which it was the wish of the House they should gradually but certainly arrive...
 Out of twenty heads of regulation and improvement recommended to them there was no less than nine in which not a single colony has not taken a single step.
 In Jamaica and Barbados with populations together of nearly half a million slaves not one step has been taken with respect to sixteen out of twenty heads proposed to them by the Colonial Department."
 Brougham complained that the Government had lamely replied that it was their desire "to introduce a system which will be beneficial to the slaves without infringing on the rights of private property".